Be our King they'd said. Cool I thought!

 Both thumbs up.

-Roger Noons almost 7 years ago
+Roger Noons about 7 years ago

 Excellent!